thecml/kubernetes-on-arm/images/luxas/bench/README.md

 The reference point: 100 p, Raspberry Pi 1.
 When a Raspberry Pi 1 executes this benchmark, it gets 100 p in every benchmark.

-So, that way one knows how much better other boards are.
+So, that way one knows how much better other ARM boards are, compared to a RPi 1.